 - (5) Amounts represent the fair value of stock options as of the date of grant in 2008 computed in accordance with ASC 718.
 We did not grant any stock options to our named executive officers in 2009 or 2007.
-For additional information on the valuation assumptions with respect to the 2008 grants, refer to Note 8 - Stock-Based Compensation in the consolidated audited financial statements in our Annual Report on Form 10-K for the year ended December 31, 2009. - (6) Represents for 2009, the change in pension value, calculated as the difference between the present value of accumulated benefits at December 31, 2009, and the present value of accumulated benefits at December 31, 2008, adjusted for benefit payments made during the year.
-Represents for 2008, the change in pension value, calculated as the difference between the present value of accumulated benefits at December 31, 2008, adjusted for benefit payments made during the year.
-Represents for 2007, the change in pension value, calculated as the difference between the present value of accumulated benefits at December 31, 2007, adjusted for benefit payments made during the year.
-Represents for 2007, the change in pension value, calculated as the difference between the present value of accumulated benefits at December 31, 2007, and the present value of accumulated benefits at December 31, 2007, and the present value of accumulated for benefit payments made during the year.
-The present values of accumulated benefits at December 31, 2009, 2008 and 2007 were calculated using the assumptions that were used for the December 31, 2009, 2008 and 2007 financial statement disclosures, which were the 1983 Group Annuity Mortality Tables for the Pension Plan, and the RP 2000 Projected Mortality Table for the Busse Pension Plan, separately for males and females, and 6.27%, 5.79% and 6.10% interest discount, respectively.
+For additional information on the valuation assumptions with respect to the 2008 grants, refer to Note 8 Stock-Based Compensation in the consolidated audited financial statements in our Annual Report on Form 10-K for the year ended December 31, 2009. - (6) Represents for 2009, the change in pension value, calculated as the difference between the present value of accumulated benefits at December 31, 2009, and the present value of accumulated benefits at December 31, 2008, adjusted for benefit payments made during the year.
+Represents for 2008, the change in pension value, calculated as the difference between the present value of accumulated benefits at December 31, 2008, and the present value of accumulated benefits at December 31, 2007, adjusted for benefit payments made during the year.
+Represents for 2007, the change in pension value, calculated as the difference between the present value of accumulated benefits at December 31, 2007, and the present value of accumulated benefits at December 31, 2006, adjusted for benefit payments made during the year.
+The present values of accumulated benefits at December 31, 2009, 2008 and 2007 were calculated using the assumptions that were used for the December 31, 2009, 2008 and 2007 financial statement disclosures, which were the 1983 Group Annuity Mortality Tables for the Pension Plan, and the RP 2000 Projected Mortality Table for the Busse Pension Plan, separately for males and females, and a 6.27%, 5.79% and 6.10% interest discount, respectively.
 See the "Pension Benefits in 2009" table for additional information, including the present value assumptions used in this calculation. - (7) See the "All Other Compensation Table" below for additional information.